-A.6.1.3 Dose from internal radiation
+Dose from internal radiation

 Inhalation of the short-lived decay products of radon are the major contributors to the annual dose equivalent for internal radionuclides (mostly Rn).
-They contribute an average dose of about 228 mrem (2.28 mSv) per year (NCRP 2009).
-The average dose from ingestion of radionuclides is about 29 mrem (0.29 mSv) per year, which can be attributed to the naturally occurring radioisotope of potassium, K; and radioisotopes of thorium (Th), uranium (U), and their decay series (NCRP 2009).
+They contribute an average annual dose of about 228 mrem/year (2.28 mSv/year) (NCRP 2009).
+The average annual dose from ingestion of radionuclides is about 29 mrem/year (0.29 mSv/year), which can be attributed to the naturally occurring radioisotope of potassium, K; and radioisotopes of thorium (Th), uranium (U), and their decay series (NCRP 2009).

-A.6.1.4 Dose from consumer products
+Dose from consumer products

-The U.S. average annual dose received by an individual from consumer products is about 13 mrem (0.13 mSv) (NCRP 2009).
-Almost 90 percent of this dose results from smoking cigarettes, commercial air travel, and building materials (radionuclides present in brick, masonry, cement, concrete, and other materials).
+The U.S. average annual dose received by an individual from consumer products is about 13 mrem/year (0.13 mSv/year) (NCRP 2009).
+Almost 90 percent of this annual dose results from smoking cigarettes, commercial air travel, and building materials (radionuclides present in brick, masonry, cement, concrete, and other materials).

-A.6.1.5 Dose from medical sources
+Dose from medical sources

 Medical exams and procedures account for the largest portion of the average annual dose received from human-made sources.
 These procedures include x-rays, computed tomography (a more sophisticated type of x-ray), and fluoroscopy, and nuclear medicine.
 The increase in the use of medical imaging procedures, especially computed tomography, over the last 25 years has resulted in a marked increase in the average annual dose from medical sources received by a person in the United States: 53 mrem/year in the early 1980s to 300 mrem/year in 2006 (NCRP 2009).
-The actual doses received by individuals who complete such medical exams can be much higher than the average value because not everyone receives such exams each year.
+The actual annual doses received by individuals who complete such medical exams can be much higher than the average value because not everyone receives such exams each year.

-A.6.1.6 Doses from industrial and occupational sources
+Doses from industrial and occupational sources

 Small doses received by individuals occur as a result of emissions of radioactive materials from nuclear facilities, emissions from certain mineral extraction facilities, and transportation of radioactive materials.
-The combination of these sources contributes less than 1 mrem (0.01 mSv) per year to the average dose to an individual (NCRP 2009).
+The combination of these sources contributes less than 1 mrem/year (0.01 mSv/year) to the average annual dose to an individual (NCRP 2009).